 Improved efficiency with sophisticated controls

-A fixed electric local space heater will gain a 7% bonus to its rating if it comes equipped with electronic room temperature controls and a weekly programmer.
+A fixed electric local space heater gains a 7% bonus to its rating if it comes equipped with electronic room temperature controls and a weekly programmer.
 The majority of good quality electric heaters, such as our outstanding range of electric radiators, will already have this function.
-So, with this feature alone, many electric heaters will already be within striking distance of hitting their efficiency target.
+So, with this feature alone, many electric heaters are already within striking distance of hitting their efficiency target.

 Simpler control systems do not fare so well.
-Cheaper heaters that rely on having ‘manual stages’, e.g. rocker switches that boost the heater’s output by a fixed amount, will receive no positive correction factor at all, so these basic forms of control will likely be phased out entirely.
+Cheaper heaters that rely on having ‘manual stages’, e.g. rocker switches that boost the heater’s output by a fixed amount, will receive no positive correction factor at all, so these basic forms of control will likely be phased out entirely in fixed heaters.